Plan a Bangkok Airport layover when you next travel to Europe, China or Australia via Asia, to break up the long journey.

 Here you can freshen up, have something to eat or catch up on your emails and reports.

-The Thai Airways lounge opens at 5:15 am for those early starters to Australia or Philippines.
+The Thai Airways lounge opens at 5:15 am for those early starters heading off to Australia or Philippines. (current day flights to Australia that used to operate three times a week have been suspended since November 2018)

-However if you don't have access to an airline lounge and you want a place to rest or sleep in Bangkok Airport, then there are a couple of other lounges that you can use.
+However if you don't have access to an airline lounge and you want a place to sleep or shower in Bangkok Airport, then there are a few other lounges that you can use.

-The Louis' Tavern dayrooms at Suvarnabhumi Airport are available for 6 hours blocks and can be booked directly through Agoda.
+The Miracle Transit Hotel has day rooms at Suvarnabhumi Airport are available for 6 hours blocks and can be booked directly through Agoda.

 Here you can have a shower inside Bangkok Airport, take a good sleep in private and be fully rested before continuing your travels.